How to Install FFmpeg in Windows 11 for Python Tools

 Installing FFmpeg in Windows 11

-Now that you have the FFmpeg files, let’s install it on your PC.
-The key step is adding FFmpeg to your system path, so your computer knows where to find it.
+Now that you have the FFmpeg files, the next step would be to install it on your PC.
+The most crucial step is to add FFmpeg to your system path, so your computer knows where to find it.
 This makes sure you won’t get errors when trying to use FFmpeg from the command line or with Python scripts.

 1. Make a new folder in your C: drive called FFmpeg to keep things tidy.Create a new folder